MEHS CLUBS

 Art Club

-The MESH Art Club is dedicated to offering their creative skills and unique ideas to the school and community. .
+The MEHS Art Club is dedicated to offering their creative skills and unique ideas to the school and community. .
 The activities of the Art Club often include but are not limited to NYC Trips to the MOMA, Guggenheim, and Metropolitan Museums.
 The Art Club often offers its face painting skills to the elementary and middle school special programs as well as coordinating the Kid's Craft Tent at the Relay for Life.

 Members of the Art Club share their ideas at each meeting while also creating art objects for themselves such as tie dyed t-shirts, hand painted Christmas ornaments and stationary.